Functional analytic insights into irreversibility of quantum resources: Introduction

 Beyond mathematical convenience, is such an approach physically meaningful?
 Take, as an example, the resource theory of entanglement: the operations $\Omax$ --- known as non-entangling or separability-preserving maps~\cite{brandao_2008-1, brandao_2010} --- include all naturally `free' classes of maps such as local operations and classical communication as well as all separable operations, but also transformations such as the swap channel, which can be considered costly to realise in practice because they require quantum communication.
 Thus, in practical scenarios, one is typically concerned with some physically motivated set of operations of interest $\O \subseteq \Omax$.
 It then follows immediately that --- for any possible choice of $\O$ --- the rate at which a resource can be distilled can only increase under $\Omax$, i.e.\ $R_{d,\Omax}(\rho) \geq R_{d,\O}(\rho)$, while the cost can only decrease, i.e.\ $R_{c,\Omax}(\rho) \leq R_{c,\O}(\rho)$.
 Importantly, this immediately gives

-as long as the operations $\Omax$ satisfy the property that the resource cost does not exceed the distillable resource.
-The latter is a natural condition satisfied in virtually all settings of physical interest, and can be ensured generally under very mild assumptions~\cite{kuroiwa_2020, takagi_2021}.
+as long as the operations $\Omax$ satisfy the property that the distillable resource does not exceed the resource cost.
+The latter is a natural condition that is generally satisfied in all settings of physical interest, up to a possible appearance of some multiplicative normalisation factors~\cite{kuroiwa_2020, takagi_2021}.
 We thus see immediately that studying the relation between resource distillation and dilution under $\Omax$ can immediately shed light on the corresponding relations under any physical class of operations $\O$.
 Notably, this is in spite of the fact that the operations in $\Omax$ may or may not be physical themselves.